Proto:Half-Life 2 (Windows)/September 26th 2003 Build

 The prototype has barebones support for multiplayer.
 The player can create a listen server via the main menu, but the mode itself is quite buggy.
 The scoreboard uses a simple design that no Source game has ever used.

 The menu itself lets the player start a multiplayer game on any map, complete with functioning AI.
 It also has tabs for game and CPU player options, but the game tab shows nothing and the CPU player options only has an empty box the player can type in.

-By default, the prototype has "G" mapped to the function "DropPrimary".
+By default, the prototype has G mapped to the function "DropPrimary".
 However, when the G key is hit in-game, you will get an "unknown command" error and nothing happens.
-This is likely a leftover from previous builds, as demonstrated by the Coastline E3 2003 video (around 2:00 in), where Gordon can be seen throwing the shotgun away to pick up the rocket launcher, implying he wouldn't have been able to carry dozens of heavy firearms at the same time.
+This is likely a leftover from previous builds, as demonstrated by the Coastline E3 2003 video (at 2:06), where Gordon can be seen throwing the shotgun away to pick up the rocket launcher, implying he wouldn't have been able to carry dozens of heavy firearms at the same time.